linode/docs/docs/development/java/how-to-deploy-spring-boot-applications.md

 }
 {{< /file >}}

 3. Build the application.
-There creates a new directory called `build` in the project.
+This creates a new directory called `build` in the project.

         ./gradlew build